Puppetry: 18th and 19th centuries

-The 18th century was a vital period in the development of all Italian theatre, including the marionette theatre.
+The 18th century was a period in the development of all Italian theatre, including the marionette theatre.
 The rod puppet was mainly of lower-class origin, but the marionette theatre was popular in aristocratic circles, as a celebration of the Age of Enlightenment.
-The effects, and the artful and complex construction of the puppets, the puppet theatres, and the puppet narratives, were all popular, particularly in Venice.
+The effects, and the construction of the puppets, the puppet theatres, and the puppet narratives, were all popular, particularly in Venice.
 In the 19th century, the marionettes of Pietro Radillo became more complex and instead of just the rod and two strings, Radillo's marionettes were controlled by as many as eight strings, which increased control over the individual body parts of the marionettes.

 France

 Guignol is the main character in the French puppet show which has come to bear his name.
-Although often thought of as children's entertainment, Guignol's sharp wit and linguistic verve have always been appreciated by adults as well, as shown by the motto of a prominent Lyon troupe: "Guignol amuses children… and witty adults".
-Laurent Mourguet, Guignol's creator, fell on hard times during the French Revolution, and in 1797 started to practice dentistry, which in those days was simply the pulling of teeth.
+Although often thought of as children's entertainment, Guignol's sharp wit and linguistic verve have always been appreciated by adults as well, as shown by the motto of a Lyon troupe: "Guignol amuses children… and witty adults".
+Laurent Mourguet, Guignol's creator, fell on hard times during the French Revolution, and in 1797 started to practice dentistry, which in those days was the pulling of teeth.
 To attract patients, he started setting up a puppet show in front of his dentist's chair.

 His first shows featured Polichinelle, a character borrowed from the Italian commedia dell'arte.
 By 1804 the success was such that he gave up dentistry altogether and became a professional puppeteer, creating his own scenarios drawing on the concerns of his working-class audience and improvising references to the news of the day.
 He developed characters closer to the daily lives of his Lyon audience, first Gnafron, a wine-loving cobbler, and in 1808 Guignol.
-Other characters, including Guignol's wife Madelon and the gendarme Flagéolet soon followed, but these are never much more than foils for the two heroes.
-Guignol's inevitable victory is always the triumph of good over evil.
+Other characters, including Guignol's wife Madelon and the gendarme Flagéolet soon followed, but these are never more than foils for the two heroes.
+Guignol's victory is the triumph of good over evil.